witlox/spark_sentiment/README.md

 These lists have been concatenated from various sources.
 The "train" method here actually extracts most common words from a training set.

 The CoreNLP has 2 implementations which both use the Stanford libraries.

+Note that the build will require more memory than usual, add more memory: sbt -J-Xmx4096M assembly